D3TaLES/d3tales_api/docs/_sources/index.rst.txt

 Modules
 -------

-This API contains three modules:
+This API contains four modules:

 * ``D3database``\ : Interface for interacting with the |D3TaLES| databases.
 Includes